davidjbuchanan/MS4-LiveStrong/README.md

 ### Design

-A modern Bootstrap landing page design (https://startbootstrap.com/themes/landing-page/)  was chosen for this site that had a contemporary navbar and masthead that persisted on all web pages.
+A modern Bootstrap [Startbootrap](https://startbootstrap.com/themes/landing-page/) landing page design was chosen for this site that had a contemporary navbar and masthead that persisted on all web pages.
 The masthead contained a jumbotron with product/service searchbar for the user's convenience.

-Inspired by the Boutique Ado, [onepeleton](https://www.onepeloton.co.uk/) and [Les Mills](https://www.lesmills.com/uk/) websites the use of full viewport width imagery was employed for visual impact.
+Inspired by the [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1), [onepeleton](https://www.onepeloton.co.uk/) and [Les Mills](https://www.lesmills.com/uk/) websites the use of full viewport width imagery was employed for visual impact.
 For the landing, products and purchasing pages the rendered pages were split into three vertical sections : 1) A uniform navbar and masthead with search facility; 2) the body / page specific content; and 3) a uniform footer.

 #### Framework

 - [Bootstrap Grid v4.4.1](https://getbootstrap.com/)
-    -
+    - Customisable responsive mobile-first HTML.
 - [jQuery 3.5.1](https://code.jquery.com/jquery/)
     - To keep the JavaScript minimal, I have decided to use jQuery as foundation to my scripts framework.
 - [Django 3.0.8](https://www.djangoproject.com/download/)